aotushi/Front-end-notebook/note2/02_Javascript-基础.md

 String(obj); //'2'
 ```

-This method is inherited by every object descended from Object, but can be overridden by erther the author or built-in descendant objects (for example, `Number.prototype.toString()`)
+This method is inherited by every object descended from Object, but can be overridden by either the author or built-in descendant objects (for example, `Number.prototype.toString()`)